 Our department is also pleased to announce that we host the new minor in Classics, an interdisciplinary exploration of the role ancient languages, cultures, literatures, and belief systems have influenced our modern world.

-For more information about declaring a major or minor in the Department of Literature and Language, contact the Assistant Chair for Undergraduate Studies, Dr. Katherine Weiss.
+For more information about declaring a literature, linguistics, film, or creative writing program in the Department of Literature and Language, contact the Assistant Chair for Undergraduate Studies, Dr. Martha Michieka.
+For foreign language programs, contact Dr. Katrina Heil.

 Dr. Martha Michieka